HAS A DEATH OCCURRED? WE ARE AVAILABLE 24/7 CALL: (720) 248-0771

 Survived by his wife, Vicki Lynn McDonough, his daughters Gloria McDonough-Taub (Lewis Taub), Jamie McDonough (Jackson), Jodi McDonough (Joseph Gephardt) and his son, James T McDonough III (Courtney Drake-McDonough).
 He is also survived by nine grandchildren, his sisters Mary Lung and Barbara Watson (Robert Watson).
 He will be missed by all, but especially by the one who perhaps brought him the simplest joys, and wet sloppy kisses, his beloved dog, Maddie.

 Burial services will be held at 1:00 pm, November 25, 2019 at Fort Logan National Cemetery.
 Following his service, the family will host a celebration of life at one of Jim’s favorite Irish Pubs, The Abbey Tavern 5151 E Colfax Ave, Denver, CO 80220.
 Attendees are encouraged to wear green, bring a big smile, and a great “Jim story” to share with all those who loved him dearly.
-In lieu of flowers, please consider making a donation in his honor to the Patient Assistance Funds at Craig Hospital in Littleton, Colorado, one of the world’s top spinal cord and brain injury facilities.To send flowers to the family of James McDonough Jr., please visit Tribute Store
+In lieu of flowers, please consider making a donation in his honor to the Patient Assistance Funds at Craig Hospital in Littleton, Colorado, one of the world’s top spinal cord and brain injury facilities.To send flowers to the family or plant a tree in memory of James McDonough Jr., please visit Tribute Store